Josh Rojas Player Props: Diamondbacks vs. Guardians

 Josh Rojas At The Plate

-- In 18 games this season (34.6%), Rojas has picked up an RBI, and in six of those games (11.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Rojas has had at least one RBI in 34.0% of his games this year (18 of 53), with more than one RBI six times (11.3%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.